openstack-infra/zuul/doc/source/admin/monitoring.rst

      The used RAM (excluding buffers and cache) on this executor, as a percentage multiplied by 100.

+  .. stat:: pct_used_ram_cgroup
+     :type: gauge

+     The used RAM (excluding buffers and cache) on this executor allowed by the cgroup, as percentage multiplied by 100.

 .. stat:: zuul.nodepool.requests

    Holds metrics related to Zuul requests and responses from Nodepool.